IreneMengj/Mysql/DB.md

 - Create the database and specify the character set.
   create database if not exists +name character set gbk;
 - Create a db4 database, determine whether it exists, and specify the character set gbk.
   create database if not exists +name character set gbk;
+- data type:
+  - int
+  - double: score double(5,1)
+  - date:yyyy-MM-dd
+  - datetime:yyyy-MM-dd HH:mm:ss
+  - timestamp: yyyy-MM-dd HH:mm:ss  If this field is not assigned in the future, or is null, the current system time is used by default for automatic assignment
+  - varchar
+- copy table.
+  create table +name like +Name of the table being replicated;
 <b> R:RETRIVE</b>
 - Query the name of a database.
   show databases;